Skip to Main Content

 Microforms

-If access to a newspaper is not available digitally, it may be on microform.
+If a newspaper is not available digitally, it may be on microform.

-• Some major newspapers may have an accompanying index, which allows you to search by subject.
+• Some may have an index, which allows you to search by subject.
 Without an index, you can only search microforms by date.
 Find indexes in Library Search or WorldCat.